hindercanrun/wadify/ANAYSIS.md

 i have spent the last month reversing and researching this file type, i originally wasn't going to publicize this but i changed my mind because why not, better to be out there. anyways maybe you'll learn something from this, because i sure did. don't confuse yourself with doom wad's, they are completely different to cod wad's.

-i will likely be going after ipak's next, i am not sure if i will release that one like i did with this one however, only time will tell i guess. anyways enough sidetracking.
+i will likely be going after ff/ipak's next, i am not sure if i will release that one like i did with this one however, only time will tell i guess. anyways enough sidetracking.

 wad information: